-For households applying to be a tenant of a BMR unit, the maximum asset maximum asset limit is equal to the maximum household income adjusted for household size that is allowable in order to be eligible for the program.
-The maximum allowable household income limits for the BMR rental program are published annually in the BMR Program brochure.
+For households applying to be a tenant of a BMR unit, the maximum asset limit is equal to the maximum household income adjusted for household size that is allowable in order to be eligible for the program.
+The maximum allowable household income limits for the BMR rental program are published annually.
 Assets are calculated based on account balances at the time of application.

 5.2.1.
-4.2.1.
 Documentation to Support Assets